boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 Which indicates that the document was deleted with details about which index and type it was removed from.

+## Caching

 ## Sorting

+By default if you don't specify any sorting then the results are sorted by the score which is the rank of the document.
+However searches for say `*` have every document returning a score of 1 and as such there is no natural sorting that can apply.

+> Sorting varies slightly between nodes

 If you sort based on a date field that if its mapping ignores malformed then documents which break the format will appear at the bottom of the results irrespective of which way you sort the document.
 For example, if you have two documents indexed with the first document having a proper date and another document with an empty one then sorting descending or ascending will have the document with the proper date appear as the first result.